 The sample WordPress page will be moved to the Trash folder.
 If you want to restore it just click on the Undo link next to the Item moved to the Trash message …

-To learn how to permanently delete WordPress pages, see the tutorial below:
+To learn how to permanently delete WordPress pages, see this tutorial:

-After deleting the sample WordPress page, the next step is to delete the sample WordPress page.
+After deleting the sample page, the next step is to delete the sample WordPress page.

 Now that you have deleted the sample page, the next step is to delete unnecessary WordPress plugins.